-So, there you have it.
-Even if you don't have any connections to VCs, you now have six places you can go to find them and contact them.
+So, there you have it, now you know how to get venture capital.
+Even if you don’t have any connections to VCs, you now have six places you can go to find them and contact them.
 And once you do, you could be on your way to a multi-million dollar funding check which allows you to build a phenomenally successful business.

 If you need millions of dollars in funding to build your business, you should raise venture capital.

 When you click, you’ll learn why the “old fashioned” way of raising venture capital is dead.